himadroShowrav/himadroShowrav/README.md

 ---

 ### 🚀 About Me
-- 🔭 I’m currently working on a **Digital Twin-Enabled Physics-Constrained GAN** for battery prognostics.
+- 🔭 I’m currently working on a **Digital Twin** for battery prognostics.
 - 🎓 I’m a final year student at **Daffodil International University**.
 - 📝 I am writing a research paper on **Hybrid Digital Twin Models**.
 - 💡 I’m interested in **Embedded Systems, Machine Learning, and Web Development**.